chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 *[CLI]: command line interface

 In March 2017, I began working on the CLI tooling and the type definitions for the Ember ecosystem.
 Once I began leading the effort, several others began contributing actively; in early 2018 we formed a small team working on shepherding Ember and TypeScript integration forward.
-Over the rest of 2017 and 2018, I have taught and written extensively on using TypeScript effectively with Ember.
-Our small team’s efforts have made TypeScript both viable and increasingly mainstream as a choice for Ember apps and addons.
+Since, I have taught and written extensively on using TypeScript effectively both with Ember and in general.
+The efforts of the small open source team I founded have made TypeScript both viable and increasingly mainstream as a choice for Ember apps and addons.

 #### True Myth

 In the **fall of 2017**, [a friend][ben] and I developed [True Myth][tm]: a **TypeScript**-targeted library with `Maybe` and `Result` types.
 Several existing libraries in the space work excellently but had a number of downsides, including second-class support for TypeScript, runtime overhead, and an API designed to mirror Haskell or Scala rather than idiomatic JavaScript.
-True Myth was my attempt to fill that gap.
+True Myth was our attempt to fill that gap.
 It takes advantage of TypeScript to supply an **idiomatic JavaScript API** with **zero runtime overhead** (beyond the inherent cost of the container types themselves).

 [ben]: https://benmakuh.com
 [tm]: https://github.com/chriskrycho/true-myth